dr-leo/pandaSDMX/doc/roadmap.rst

 SDMX features & miscellaneous
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+- Serialize Message objects as SDMX-JSON or SDMX-ML.

 - Check for functionality of pysdmx_ (direct ancestor of pandaSDMX) and
   sdmx.py_ (distinct); ensure pandaSDMX offers a superset of these features.

-- Serialize Message objects as SDMX-JSON or SDMX-ML.

-- SDMX features:

-  - Cube and Constraints.
 - SOAP APIs; currently only REST APIs are supported.
 This would allow access
   to, e.g., a broader set of :ref:`IMF` data.

+- Support SDMX-ML 2.0.

 - Performance: